Introduction

 How it works

-To use Texter, you supply us with an operator you want to test.
-We respond with a phone number and a 16 character key that must be in the SMS test message that you want to send.
+To use Texter, you supply the operator you want to test.
+We respond with a phone number and a 16 character key that must be in the SMS test message that you will send.

-After we give you the phone number, it will be your responsibility to send the SMS message yourself.
+After we give you the phone number, it will be your responsibility to send the SMS message.
 The Texter API doesn't send the SMS for you

-After you send your test message with the supplied text and key, we provide you with the details of the potential delivery on the handset.
-Details such as whether the message has arrived, when it arrived and what has been arrived.
+After you send the test message with the supplied text and key, we provide you with the details of the delivery status on the mobile device.
+Details include whether the message has arrived, when it arrived and the received text body.

 You can receive these test details by providing us with a webhook URL to your own API or you can poll them from the Texter API.

-It can happen that we receive the result of our test node several hours after you sent your test message due to slow internet connection.
-Despite receiving a result several hours later, we will still send it to your callback API.
+In some cases, the result from our test node may be delayed and received several hours after you’ve sent your test message due to slow internet connections.
+Even if the result comes through later than expected, we will still forward it to your callback API.